 At least twice as long as a similar FUT procedure.
 Surgeries over 10 hours long are common.

 Smaller scars over a wide area at the back of the head.

 Hair Loss Drugs

 Minoxidil (Rogaine or Regaine)

-Minoxidil was a drug first used to treat blood pressure by thinning the blood to ease circulation, and later used to treat hair loss.
+Minoxidil was a drug first used to treat blood pressure and based on side effects, later used to treat hair loss.
 Minoxidil is a topical application used directly on the scalp, and can be used by men and women.
 It is most popularly sold under the brands Rogaine and Regaine in 2% concentrations for both men and women, and 5% for men.
 Minoxidil works by extending the hair growth cycle, and delaying the hair shedding cycle, so more hair is present on the head at a given time.
 How the drug achieves this is not exactly known, but it is believed to be linked to its blood circulation properties.
 Minoxidil does not stop or delay hair thinning, nor does it make hair thicker.

 Minoxidil is most commonly sold under the brand names Rogaine and Regaine.
-The extra strength version for men is a 5% concentration, while the regular strength version for men and women is a 2% concentration.
+The extra strength version is a 5% concentration, while the regular strength version is a 2% concentration.

 Effects of minoxidil can last if twice daily application is adhered to, with effects disappearing soon after use is discontinued.
 Minoxidil does not work on everyone.